CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 ~~~~

 This report is not very interesting; it reports that there are 240 observations which have 1 copy (e.g. are unique), and hence no surplus.
 Given that
-each row should be unique (just in patient ID and before/after alone), this isn't surprising.
+each row should be unique (just in patient ID and before/after alone), this is not surprising.
 Let's instead look at the duplicates just for `bp` and
 `when`:

 ~~~~